GluuFederation/oauth-identity/README.md

 A simpler identity federation solution would be nice too.
 How many developers  understand the OpenID Connect Hybrid Flow, and when to use it?
 We're torchuring developers with a lot of mumbo-jumbo.

-While OpenID Connect took five years to develop, ever the optimist, I think we create a new identity federation standard  faster than that, as we are working with some functional pieces, and we just need to fill in some gaps.
-With UMA Core, OAuth2 Resource Registration, JWT and JOSE, we have many of the pieces we need to make a more functionaly identity federation stack for today's micorservices / cloud infastructure.
+While OpenID Connect took five years to develop, ever the optimist, I think we create a new identity federation standard  faster than that, as have some existing pieces, and we just need to fill in some gaps.
+With UMA Core, OAuth2 Resource Registration, JWT and JOSE, we have many of the pieces we need to make a more functiona identity federation stack for today's micorservices / cloud infastructure.

 ## Requirements